Wckenny14/EntertainmentHub/README.md

 # GA Project 1 - Movie Database and Games

-My first project is a web application built using Ruby and designed for adult use and split into two key themes.
+My first Ruby project is a web application designed for adult use and split into two key themes.

 Theme 1 is a movie database and has been built for all users (no adult specific themes) to browse movies, find where they are avilable to watch and read and add reviews.